 What if I get a Bad Score?

-- Improve other areas of your application.
 If your ACT score is below the range of your dream school, find other ways to stand out.
 You could improve your entrance essays, strengthen your high school GPA (if you have the time), and collect stellar letters of recommendation.

-There are over 800 colleges that don’t require scores from tests like the ACT (test-optional schools), and an increasing number that won’t even look at your scores if you send them (test-blind schools).
-Test-optional and test-blind schools prioritize other factors during the application process, because they believe that your high school performance and extra-curricular experiences may be a better predictor of your potential college success than a standardized test.
+There are over 800 colleges that don’t require scores from tests like the ACT (test-optional schools), and an increasing number of colleges won’t even look at your scores if you send them (test-blind schools).
+Test-optional and test-blind schools prioritize other factors during the application process, because they believe that your high school performance and extra-curricular experiences may be a better predictor for your college potential than a standardized test.

 - Find a school where your ‘bad’ score is a ‘good’ score.

 If you don’t have time to improve your scores or your application package, and can’t find a test-optional or test-blind school, there’s nothing wrong with sending your scores to a school that better suits your academic abilities.
 This kind of step can be a great move, as some students who get into ‘reach’ schools end up having a less remarkable college experience than those who excel at less competitive schools.
 Take this opportunity to find out which school will provide the best academic experience for you, and submit your scores there instead.

 Every student has a unique college application package, and the ACT is simply one important part of it.
 To make sure your ACT score is where you want it to be, you can’t just go into the process blindly.
 Instead, research your dream schools, set goals based on their specific test expectations, and then prepare using strategies and resources that suit you.
 Following these steps is simply the best way to ensure success on the ACT.

 Everyone’s ACT experience is different, so we’d love to hear about yours in the comments below.
 What is your target ACT score?
 How did you determine it?
 If you’ve already taken the ACT, how did you do?
 What did you do to get the score you wanted?